-OB/GYN services: Seek a prepayment agreement—sometimes called a “stork package” or “global fee”—from your OB/GYN as soon as possible.
-The OB/GYN agreement usually includes costs for your pre-natal appointments, blood work and OB/GYN labor and delivery charges.
+OB/GYN or midwife services: Seek a prepayment agreement—sometimes called a “stork package” or “global fee”—from your OB/GYN or midwife as soon as possible.
+The OB/GYN agreement usually includes costs for your pre-natal appointments, blood work and physician labor and delivery charges.

-After receiving the prepayment agreement, immediately upload the following into your CHM Member Portal account (portal.chministries.org): the prepayment agreement; completed sharing request form and worksheet; HIPAA (medical release) form; and any bills incurred so far.
-(The forms can be found at chministries.org/needsforms.)
+After receiving the prepayment agreement, immediately upload the following into your CHM Member Portal account: the prepayment agreement; completed Maternity Verification Form and worksheet; HIPAA; and any bills incurred so far.

-If your OB/GYN will not provide you with a prepayment agreement and will instead bill you per visit, you’ll need to submit to CHM an itemized bill for each date of service.
+If your provider will not provide you with a prepayment agreement and will instead bill you per visit, you’ll need to submit to CHM an itemized bill for each date of service.

 We recommend you request it be sent to you as quickly as possible, but no later than three months prior to your due date.

 After receiving the prepayment agreement, immediately mail it or upload it to your CHM Member Portal account.
 If you haven’t yet filled out the member bill processing forms, you’ll need to do so at this time.
 If you’ve already filled out the forms for this pregnancy, there’s no need to complete them a second time.
 Just submit the prepayment agreement as a “maternity add-on” bill.

 Birthing center or home birth: If you aren’t birthing at a hospital, you’ll need just one prepayment agreement from the provider who will deliver the baby.
 This agreement should include any services from prenatal care up through the birth of the baby, as well as postpartum expenses up to six weeks following the birth.
 Any additional charges should be submitted to CHM as a “maternity add-on.”
 You can upload your prepayment agreement and sharing request forms to your CHM Member Portal account.